chef/chef-server/docs-chef-io/content/server/install_server_pre.md

 not there by default).
 When added, its value should be equal to the FQDN or IP address for the service URI used by the Chef Infra Server.
 Then configure the same value for the `bookshelf['vip']` setting prior to installing the Chef Infra Server.
-For example:
+FQDNs must always be in lowercase.
-`api_fqdn "chef.example.com"` or `api_fqdn 123.45.67.890`.
+For example: `api_fqdn "chef.example.com"` or `api_fqdn "123.45.67.890"`.

 #### Configure Hostnames